Yokumii/BUPT-Report-Template-by-Typst/pages/cover-en.typ

   } else if doctype == "master" {
     "A Dissertation Submitted to
-    Shanghai Jiao Tong University for the Degree of Master" } else {
+    Shanghai Jiao Tong University for the Degree of Master" } else if doctype == "bachelor" {
+    "A Dissertation Submitted to
+    Shanghai Jiao Tong University for the Degree of Bachelor" } else if doctype == "report" {
+    "Report Submitted to
+    Beijing University of Posts and Telecommunications" } else {
     "A Dissertation Submitted to
     Shanghai Jiao Tong University for the Degree of Bachelor"